Chymyst/chymyst-core/docs/chymyst01.md

 <img alt="Five dining philosophers" src="An_illustration_of_the_dining_philosophers_problem.png" width="400" />

-The simplest solution of the “dining philosophers” problem is achieved using a molecule for each fork and two molecules per philosopher: one representing a thinking philosopher and the other representing a hungry philosopher.
+The simplest solution of the “dining philosophers” problem in the chemical machine paradigm is achieved using a molecule for each fork and two molecules per philosopher: one representing a thinking philosopher and the other representing a hungry philosopher.

 - Each of the five “thinking philosopher” molecules (`thinking1`, `thinking2`, ..., `thinking5`) starts a reaction in which the process is paused for a random time and then the “hungry philosopher” molecule is emitted.
 - Each of the five “hungry philosopher” molecules (`hungry1`, ..., `hungry5`) needs to react with _two_ neighbor “fork” molecules.